-LD LR PH WS SPONSOR TITLE SUMMARY СОММ FISCAL II MPACT 1 (Summaries may not reflect content of most recent committee action) ACTION FY22 FY23 611 526 3/24 Rudnicki An Act To Exempt Long-term Lodging from the 9 Percent Sales Tax on Lodging This bill provides that the sales tax exemption for rental of certain living quarters applies to individuals residing continuously in a tent or trailer space for 90 days or more in order to work during the summer season .
+LD LR PH WS SPONSOR TITLE SUMMARY СОММ FISCAL I (Summaries may not reflect content of most recent committee action) ACTION FY22 FY23 611 526 3/24 Rudnicki An Act To Exempt Long-term Lodging from the 9 Percent Sales Tax on Lodging This bill provides that the sales tax exemption for rental of certain living quarters applies to individuals residing continuously in a tent or trailer space for 90 days or more in order to work during the summer season .
+Sponsor has indicated intention to propose amendment.
 647 517 Keim An Act To Expand Eligibility for the Veterans' Property Tax Exemption This bill allows persons who served in the Armed Forces of the United States during the period from February 1, 1955 to February 27, 1961 to qualify for the veterans' property tax exemption based on dates of service.
-659 1016 An Act To Ease the Property Tax Burden by Authorizing Municipalities To Require Payments in Lieu of Taxes from Certain Exempt Organizations This bill permits municipalities to adopt an ordinance to impose an impact fee on certain property that is exempt from property tax unless the owner of the property has entered into an agreement to make payments in lieu of taxes.
+659 1016 This bill permits municipalities to adopt an ordinance to impose an impact fee on certain property that is exempt from property tax unless the owner of the property has entered into an agreement to make payments in lieu of taxes.
 An impact fee may not be imposed if the owner of the property has an annual budget of less than \$50,000.
 708 221 An Act To Increase the Homestead Exemption to \$50,000 This bill increases the property tax exemption for homesteads from \$25,000 to \$50,000 for property tax years beginning on or after April 1, 2021.
-724 700 Ordway An Act To Base the Vehicle and Mobile Home Excise Tax on Actual Value This bill changes the method of computing the excise tax that is levied on motor vehicles, including commercial motor vehicles, buses and camper trailers, and mobile homes registered in the State.
+724 700 Ordway This bill changes the method of computing the excise tax that is levied on motor vehicles, including commercial motor vehicles, buses and camper trailers, and mobile homes registered in the State.
 With the exception of certain commercial motor vehicles and buses and special mobile equipment, current law requires that the excise tax be based upon the maker's list price for the motor vehicle or mobile home; the excise tax on certain commercial motor vehicles and buses and special mobile equipment is based on the purchase price.
 This bill requires that the excise tax for all motor vehicles, mobile homes and camper trailers be based upon the actual value of the vehicle or mobile home at the time of delivery to the owner, as determined by sources approved by the State Tax Assessor.
-Current law requires the State to reimburse a municipality for the difference in the amount of excise tax that would have been collected by the municipality on each commercial motor vehicle or bus using the manufacturer's suggested retail price instead of the
+Current law requires the State to reimburse a municipality for the difference in the amount of excise tax that would have been collected by the municipality